beynar/syncrostate/README.md

    - The change is wrapped in a Yjs transaction
    - For primitives, the value is serialized and stored in the Y.Text
-   - For collections, the corresponding Y.Array or Y.Map is updated
+   - For collections, the corresponding Y.Array or Y.Map is updated.
    - Yjs handles conflict resolution and ensures eventual consistency

 2. **Remote Updates**: When changes come in from other clients: